 through V of 21 C.F.R.
 Part 1308.

-but not including a person, which may be used to carry or transport a substance
+not including a person, which may be used to carry or transport a substance or

 (6) "Counterfeit substance" means:

-without authorization, bears the trademark, trade name, or other identifying
+which, without authorization, bears the trademark, trade name, or other

-mark, imprint, number, or device, or any likeness thereof, of a manufacturer,
+identifying mark, imprint, number, or device, or any likeness thereof, of a

-distributor, or dispenser other than the person who in fact manufactured,
+manufacturer, distributor, or dispenser other than the person who in fact

-to be a controlled substance or marijuana, whether in a container or not which
+held out to be a controlled substance or marijuana, whether in a container or

-does not bear a label which accurately or truthfully identifies the substance
+not which does not bear a label which accurately or truthfully identifies the

-which cannot be dispensed except upon the issuance of a prescription drug order
+cannot be dispensed except upon the issuance of a prescription drug order by a

 (6.2) "DEA" means the United States Drug Enforcement Administration.